25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 A Special Experience

 Children crave quality time with their parents, caregivers, or close people in their lives.
 Some of my favorite past gifts were those when I was given the opportunity to go and do something with someone I love.
 It is a wonderful way to connect in a more special way with a child.
-You could take a special trip to the zoo or out to ice cream.
-It can be simple but it will feel special to both of you!
+You could take a special trip to the zoo or out for ice cream.
+It can be simple, but it will feel special to both of you!

 Subscription Boxes or Memberships

 Subscription boxes can be a nice way to go because it sends you developmentally appropriate toys and activities without too much thought behind it.
 KiwiCrate has subscription boxes for all ages.
 Their Panda Crate is for ages 0-24 months.
-This crate in particular includes sensory toys that children of this age love.
+This crate, in particular, includes sensory toys that children of this age love.

 You often can get memberships to your local children’s museums or get season passes to an amusement park.
 This could be a fun way for the entire family to spend time together.